Theodore-Kelechukwu-Onyejiaku/React-Native-Online-Dictionary-App-with-Image-Result/readme.md

 ## About

-This is an online dictionary built using React Native and Expo CLI
+This is an online dictionary with images results built using React Native and Expo CLI.

 ## Technologies